 Finish with a Top Coat

-Wood stains can give your project a vibrant, deep color and also highlight the grain of the wood.
+Wood stains can give your project a vibrant, deep color and highlight the wood’s grain.
 But stains can’t provide long-term protection to your pallet project!
-Once you achieve the desired stain, apply a clear top coat to protect the wood from water damage, scratches, and stains.
+Once you achieve the desired stain, apply a clear topcoat to protect the wood from water damage, scratches, and stains.

 Wrapping it up: